Moyamoya Disease Overview

 Up to 15 percent of Japanese people with moyamoya disease have one or more family members with the condition, indicating that the condition can be passed through generations in families; however, the inheritance pattern is unknown.
 Research suggests that the condition follows an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 However, some people who have a copy of the altered gene never develop the condition, which is a situation known as reduced penetrance.

-Gary Steinberg is a Neurosurgery expert in Palo Alto, California.
-Steinberg has been practicing medicine for over 43 years and is rated as an Elite expert by MediFind in the treatment of Moyamoya Disease.
-He is also highly rated in 31 other conditions, according to our data.
+Gary Steinberg is a Neurosurgery provider in Stanford, California.
+Dr. Steinberg is rated as an Elite provider by MediFind in the treatment of Moyamoya Disease.
 His top areas of expertise are Moyamoya Disease, Arteriovenous Malformation, Stroke, Extracranial-Intracranial Bypass Surgery, and Cerebral Artery Bypass Surgery.
-He is licensed to treat patients in California.
-Steinberg is currently accepting new patients.